Welcome to Montrose Academy

 Senior Phase (S4-S6)

-The English department present pupils for National 4, 5, Higher and Advanced Higher English over 4th, 5th and 6th year dependant on the candidate’s ability.
+The English department present pupils for National 4, 5, Higher and Advanced Higher English over 4th, 5th and 6th year dependent on the candidate’s ability.

 All English courses are in themselves vocational in that they reinforce and develop the skills of writing and speaking while introducing the reader to what often turns into a lifetime’s passion for reading.